ory/hydra/README.md

 The Ory community stands on the shoulders of individuals, companies, and maintainers.
-We thank everyone involved - from submitting bug reports and feature requests, to contributing patches, to sponsoring our work.
+We thank everyone involved - from submitting bug reports and feature requests to contributing patches to sponsoring our work.
 Our community is 1000+ strong and growing rapidly.
 The Ory stack protects 16.000.000.000+ API requests every month with over 250.000+ active service nodes.
-We would have never been able to achieve this without each and everyone of you!
+We would have never been able to achieve this without each and every one of you!

-The following list represents companies that have accompanied us along the way and that have made outstanding contributions to our ecosystem. _If you think that your company deserves a spot here, reach out to
+The following list represents companies that have accompanied us along the way and have made outstanding contributions to our ecosystem. _If you think that your company deserves a spot here, reach out to
 <a href="mailto:office-muc@ory.sh">office-muc@ory.sh</a> now_!